KatharinaGerstner/LUBDES_MA/README.md

 09.2.3.
 Join and save predictions for richness and yield
 09.2.4.
 Map predictions facetted by Product and/or Species.Group

-09 09.3_Preds_Select.r
+09 09.3_Preds_Full.r
 09.3.1.
-Predictions for richness for model "select"
+Predictions for richness for model "Full"
 09.3.2.
-Predictions for yield for model "select"
+Predictions for yield for model "Full"
-09.3.3. join and save predictions for richness and yield for models "select"
+09.3.3. join and save predictions for richness and yield for models "Full"

-10 10_ModelDiagnostics.r
-10.1. relationship residuals vs model fit, non-linear?, homogeneity of variances?
-10.2. normality of resiuals
-10.3. influential points